tylerkibble/FSDocker/README.md

 Then run
 `docker-compose up --build -d`

+## This is all base angular commands, must be run within the docker container cli, not your base dev environemt.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.